-- created the Citylife Line service, connecting those most vulnerable people in our communities in need of support with food and medicines, especially those classed in the highest level of vulnerability and in need of shielding.
-Over 200 voluntary organisations registered to respond to requests, drawing on 1,500 offers of support from volunteers; - worked to ensure that everyone in Newcastle had a safe place to stay, with our outreach team working across the city seven days a week.
-Our homelessness accommodation providers took additional steps to make sure that people could access food and other essential supplies, and following government funding, we were able to rapidly support all rough sleepers into accommodation; - worked with YHN to support those in the city exposed to the impact of the pandemic because of their domestic situation.
+- Created the Citylife Line service, connecting those most vulnerable people in our communities in need of support with food and medicines, especially those classed in the highest level of vulnerability and in need of shielding.
+Over 200 voluntary organisations registered to respond to requests, drawing on 1,500 offers of support from volunteers. - Worked to ensure that everyone in Newcastle had a safe place to stay, with our outreach team working across the city seven days a week.
+Our homelessness accommodation providers took additional steps to make sure that people could access food and other essential supplies, and following government funding, we were able to rapidly support all rough sleepers into accommodation. - Worked with YHN to support those in the city exposed to the impact of the pandemic because of their domestic situation.
 The newly established Emergency Rehousing Panel rehoused and prevented homelessness in over 140 households and housing services supported thousands of customers with financial advice and support, helping YHN customers to make 1,170 Universal Credit (UC) claims.
-We have awarded an additional £0.9 million of council tax relief to 1,600 households; - Drawn on support from the Department for Education (DfE), North of Tyne Combined Authority and organisations across the city we provided digital equipment to over 2,000 families to support learning during the lockdown, ensuring the impact on the education of young people was mitigated as far as possible; - worked closely with NE1 and NewcastleGateshead Initiative to support the business community.
-With a significant impact on businesses, especially in our retail and hospitality sectors, we distributed over £60m of grant funding to local businesses in the first lockdown and have mobilised to distribute around £14m of further funding during the second lockdown.
-We drew on financial support from the North of Tyne CA to ensure cultural organisations ineligible for government funding were supported, and to bolster the resilience of our vital community and voluntary sector.
-We have also drawn on North of Tyne funding to support our Skills Hub; and - prepared the city for safe movement following the end of the first lockdown putting in place new temporary space and amending road layouts in some areas to create space for walking and cycling and to allow for social distancing to be observed, floor markings to show walkways, queuing areas and two metre distancing, and the use of 'City Hosts' to welcome visitors, provide general wayfinding/information, and identify any people needing special consideration i.e. disabled people, vulnerable individuals and assisting if safe to do so.
+We have awarded an additional £0.9 million of Council Tax relief to 1,600 households. - Drawn on support from the Department for Education (DfE), North of Tyne Combined Authority and organisations across the city to provide digital equipment to over 2,000 families to support learning during lockdowns, ensuring the impact on the education of young people was mitigated as far as possible, and ensured all eligible children were provided with healthy meals; - Worked closely with NE1 and NewcastleGateshead Initiative to support the business community.
+With a significant impact on businesses, especially in our retail and hospitality sectors, we have distributed close to £100m of grant funding to local businesses over the period of the pandemic .
+We also supported employers to put in place COVID-safe practices to enable employees to return to the workplace in confidence. - We drew on financial support from the North of Tyne Combined Authority to ensure cultural organisations ineligible for government funding were supported, and to bolster the resilience of our vital community and voluntary sector.
+We have also drawn on North of Tyne funding to support our Skills Hub, supporting residents to search for new job opportunities. - Prepared the city for safe movement following the end of the first lockdown putting in place new temporary space and amending road layouts in some areas to create space for walking and cycling and to allow for social distancing to be observed, floor markings to show walkways, queuing areas and two metre distancing, and the use of 'City Hosts' to welcome visitors, provide general wayfinding/information, and identify any people needing special consideration i.e. disabled people, vulnerable individuals and assisting if safe to do so. - Developed efficient and intelligent systems to support testing and tracing, working closely with partners across the city to monitor outbreaks and identify and reduce the potential for the virus spreading.
+With partners we helped to create the North East Integrated COVID Hub and Lighthouse Lab, with significant testing and analytical capacity, as well as an Innovation Hub to undertake research into the virus and develop the next stage of COVID-19 science. - Worked in close partnership with Newcastle upon Tyne Hospital Trust to ensure the highly efficient and effective deployment of vaccines, focusing on those at greatest risk from COVID-19, and those in the health and care sectors who are critical in the fight against the virus.
+This includes the creation of community testing centres where key workers who need to go out to work can be tested.